mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 analysis.

-Since file names can get rather long during this analysis, we have added a sort of \"memory\" to mothur, which will help simplify file calling.
+Since file names can get rather long during this analysis, we have added a sort of "memory" to mothur, which will help simplify file calling.
 If you start with sffinfo or any other command where you insert a fasta file name, mothur will either guess which fasta file you need for the next command, or you can tell it fasta=current.
 The same works for name,